HTTP3D/WalkTheWeb/README.md

 That is it!

-Note: on Linux systems, add a .htaccess file in the root (or site config) with the following:
+Note: on Linux systems, add a .htaccess file in the root (or use site config) with the following:

 RewriteEngine On